 I’m happy to say that the meeting was successful for my client (though he would lose that success two years later after someone else represented him).
 I’m also happy I had the opportunity to visit such an interesting country, and to do so even before making the acquaintance of friends who hail from there.

 Meanwhile, I’m busy planning for the next trips.
-I just booked flights into San Antonio and out of El Paso for late May.
 More on that in future posts.